Israeli warplanes hit Hamas in Gaza after border fire

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-JERUSALEM: Israeli warplanes hit the Gaza Strip's rulers Hamas on Saturday after cross-border mortar fire by Palestinian militants, the Israeli army said.
+JERUSALEM: Israeli warplanes hit the Gaza Strip´s Islamist rulers Hamas on Saturday after cross-border mortar fire by Palestinian militants, the Israeli army said.

 Fighter aircraft hit “Hamas terror targets in the northern Gaza Strip,” an army statement said.